-Recreational Therapy (RT), also referred to as Therapeutic Recreation (TR), is a health and human service profession.
-RT uses activity-based interventions as a part of the systematic therapeutic recreation process that targets specific evidence-based outcomes.
+Recreational Therapy (RT) is a health and human service profession that uses activity-based interventions as a part of the systematic RT process that targets specific evidence-based outcomes.
 Recreational therapists use individual and group counseling techniques that are implemented through prescribed play, recreation, experiential activity and psycho education processes to improve the physical, social, emotional, cognitive and spiritual functioning and well-being of individuals with injury, illness and/or disability to enable a greater quality of life.
 A Recreational Therapist, assists clients/participants in developing knowledge, skills, and behaviors to improve functioning for greater health and community engagement.
 The therapist also works with the individual and his/her support systems to develop specific leisure skills and the necessary resources to promote overall well-being and life satisfaction.

 Qualified professionals must have both academic and applied training in recreational therapy.
 In the State of Utah, to practice as a recreational therapist one must be licensed by the Department of Professional and Occupational Licensing (DOPL).
 National certification by the National Council for Therapeutic Recreation Certification (NCTRC) as a Certified Therapeutic Recreation Specialist (CTRS) is also required for most positions in Utah and across the United States and Canada.